cloudlinux/cloudlinux-doc/docs/cagefs/README.md

 CageFS utility allows to check CageFS configuration consistency, so that an administrator can save the time investigating issues with CageFS and ensure that custom configuration is correct.

-To start run the command:
+To start, run the command:

 ```
 cagefsctl --sanity-check